Dental Implants – Frequently Asked Questions (FAQ)

 11. Is the implant procedure painful?

-Sedation is included to ensure your comfort.
+Sedation is included to ensure patient comfort.
 Most patients report minimal discomfort afterward, typically manageable with standard pain medication.

 12. How should I prepare for treatment?

-You may be asked to fast before sedation and arrange a ride home.
-Your treatment coordinator will give you detailed instructions before your procedure.
+Patients may be asked to fast before sedation and arrange a ride home.
+The treatment coordinator provides detailed instructions before the procedure.

 Care, Maintenance & Additional Information